 In 1917 Kipling was appointed to the Imperial War Graves Commission as its literary advisor.
 Every word the Commission used was written, chosen or approved by him, including the dignified inscription on the headstone of the unidentified dead, ‘A soldier of the Great War.
 Known unto God’.
 This could be adapted to incorporate any scrap of information that could be discovered about the dead man: a Canadian soldier, a German soldier, a Corporal of the Black Watch, a Lieutenant in the Irish Guards.

-The Kiplings chose their friend from South Africa days, the architect Sir Herbert Baker, to design a memorial for John for St Batholomew’s Church, Burwash in Sussex.
+The Kiplings chose Charles Wheeler (1892-1974) to design a memorial for John for St Batholomew’s Church, Burwash in Sussex.
 It’s a circular bronze plaque with the badge of the Irish Guards inside a wreath of laurels together with the words:

 To the memory